jxmot/router-log-monitor/logwatcher/README.md

 | Leave "bad entry" in table | false | false |
 <p>(Table 4 - Bad Log Entry Disposition)</p>

-**NOTE**: Each time a log entry is parsed an "entry sequence number" is created and save with that entry.
-This also includes "bad" log entries.
+**NOTE**: Each time a log entry is parsed an "entry sequence number" is created and saved with that entry, including "bad" log entries.
 This means that if bad entries are deleted then there will be a gap in the sequence numbers found in the log entry table.
 This is intentional, and can be used for detecting router logging problems.

 After the log file is read and parsed there are options to determine how that file will be handled further: